jwsu825/jwsu825.github.io/_pages/about.md

 4. **Data-Efficient Machine Learning**
    Focusing on developing machine learning models that require fewer data samples while maintaining high performance, with a focus on improving generalization, reducing training costs and improving the data curation process.

+5. **Multi-Agent System**
+   This project seeks to better understand the dynamics of multi-agent systems (MAS) and to develop mechanisms and learning algorithms that enhance the performance of MAS.

 ------

 Professional Services